Texas extends CWS stay, knocks out Volunteers with 8-4 win - WTMJ

 AP Sports Writer

+“Sometimes baseball is a crazy game,” the Vols’ Pete Derkay said.
+“First day we kind of just didn’t show up like we were capable of doing.
+Today, they were the better team.”

-Witt (5-0) allowed only three singles, walked none and struck out two in his longest outing of the season.
+Witt (5-0) allowed only three singles, walked none and struck out two.
 He pitched three 1-2-3 innings and no Tennessee runners made it past first base after the fourth inning.

+“Future of Texas pitching is in good hands,” left fielder Eric Kennedy said.
+“As a freshman he’s the most poised pitcher I’ve ever seen.
+Nothing fazes him.
+He’s been nails all season, and that just continued on the biggest stage.

+“I know a lot of guys, if that was their first appearance, they would be walking a bunch of guys or not have their stuff.
+But he was able to do what he’s been doing all year.”

 Peyton Manning — the Tennessee sports star whose “Omaha!” yell at the line of scrimmage remains his calling card five years after he retired from football — watched from the stands in his orange polo and white ballcap.